andrew867/LuxPower-Advanced/README.md

-HOMEASSISTANT 2022.04 does NOT work with this intergration yet!
-Please downgrade if you are running it!
+HOMEASSISTANT 2022.04 should now be working - please report back if it doesn't!

 This is in active development - it DOES have bugs in.